buckbaskin/buckbaskin.github.io/content/research-areas-for-2025.md

 enjoyed reading the paper ([DOI](https://doi.org/10.3390/drones8110652), open access via the MDPI journal).
 It sparked some new ideas for me and generally renewed my interest in learning celestial navigation as a skill

+### Underwater Autonomy

+An additional topic area that I see as logically adjacent to drones is underwater autonomous vehicles.
+Once I've taken some time to explore through the visual odometry for flying drones, I'd also like to spend some time exploring similar challenges for underwater vehicles.

 # Learning Practices